 Because my repair cost was at 8% of the price of the new one, due to accepting a strained display and non-functioning touch-id, I took the risk and agreed on the repair.
 The after repair warranty only lasts 3 months and who knows what might go wrong in the future.

 How to fix spilled Macbook

 There might be a DIY way to fix a spilled MacBook.
-You will need an Apple-certified toolkit, deoxidation repair set and a lot of luck.
+You will need an Apple-certified toolkit, a deoxidation repair set, and a lot of luck.

 Every time a new model enters the market, someone does a MacBook teardown.
 That means they rip MacBook apart to see what is inside and they will do a commented guide on this process.

 You can follow the same process to take out the motherboard.
 Once done, use the deoxidation set to carefully clean up the spilled parts.
 And let it dry for a few days.